lalasray/audioXvis/README.md

 - a trained checkpoint at `main/checkpoints/diffusion_v2/best.pt`, or a custom one passed with `--ckpt`
 - baked OBJ mesh frames in `main/_fbx_baked/`
 - dependencies from `environment.yml`
+- any optional local sample audio under `data/` if you want the sample picker populated

 What happens on first launch: